DataONEorg/slinky/deploy/docker/README.md

 The scheduler image crawls DataONE for content; the code that does this is in the d1lod root directory.
 This must be copied into the container along with the other requirements in the `scheduler/` folder.

+##### virtuoso
+The Virtuoso Docker build contains the Virtuoso plugin files for enabling authenticated SPARQL queries.
+The plugin is copied to Virtuoso's default plugin directory so that it can be enndabled through Virtuoso Conductor.